Pi-hils/Learning_Journey/Week_3.md/raw_notes/workshop_model.md

 - Use process modelling to further understand HTTP requests and responses.

 Why model a process?
-- It's easier to iterate on a process model tahn the code taht enacts the process
+- It's easier to iterate on a process model than the code that enacts the process.
-- It's great way to communicate and discuss a process with another person Much easier to add details to a process model than to add it to code.
+- It's a great way to communicate and discuss a process with another person Much easier to add details to a process model than to add it to code.

+M- Model- Object, encapsulate the data in our database, treated like objects.

+V- View- presentation layers, interface, what the user sees.
+It includes the HTML, CSS.

+C- Controller- process and response to events ie, user actions, Controls what happens.
+Makes the decisions.
+---

 ### Some Websites for modelling
 [Diagram.codes](https://www.diagram.codes/)